josue-quero/Flixster/README.md

 The following **stretch** features are implemented:

-* [ ] Improved the user interface by experimenting with styling and coloring.
+* [x] Improved the user interface by experimenting with styling and coloring.
 * [x] Apply rounded corners for the poster or background images using [Glide transformations](https://guides.codepath.org/android/Displaying-Images-with-the-Glide-Library#transformations)
-* [ ] Apply the popular [View Binding annotation library](http://guides.codepath.org/android/Reducing-View-Boilerplate-with-ViewBinding) to reduce boilerplate code.
+* [x] Apply the popular [View Binding annotation library](http://guides.codepath.org/android/Reducing-View-Boilerplate-with-ViewBinding) to reduce boilerplate code.
-* [ ] Allow video trailers to be played in full-screen using the YouTubePlayerView from the details screen.
+* [x] Allow video trailers to be played in full-screen using the YouTubePlayerView from the details screen.

 The following **additional** features are implemented:

 * [x] In the details of the movie, I also included a Poster Image.
+* [x] In the details of the movie, I also included the date of release.
+* [x] I added a button image so that it is easier for the users to realize they are able to click on the image and watch the trailer for the movie.
+* [x] I made the layouts of the detail page in such a way that in both landscape and vertical mode the items are viewed correctly.

 ## Video Walkthrough